Alan-John-Byrne/NeoVim-Config/README.md

 ### **Required executables to add to the "$PATH" variable:**

-Considering the scope and ambitious versatility of this configuration project, there's a lot of programs that need to be exposed to the OS via either a powershell profile, or your global environment variables table, accessible via the windows settings.
+Considering the scope and ambitious versatility of this configuration project, there's a lot of programs that need to be exposed to the OS via either a powershell profile, or your global environment variables table ( accessible via the windows settings ).
-This allows for these programs to be used by plugins in neovim, allowing them to work as intended.
+This allows for these programs to be used by the plugins within neovim, allowing them to work as intended.
 Why do I suggest exposing them via a profile instead of global table?
-To keep your global variables tidy, and only using the table for essential requirements intended to be placed there.
+To keep your global variables tidy.
+The global table should only be used for essential requirements.

 | Executable                       | Description                                                                                                                 | Why?                                                                                                                                                                                                                                                                                                   |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |